 Alisa has been performing in musicals in Adelaide for over 10 years.
 Alisa's favourite roles include Gary Coleman in Avenue Q (MBM, 2011), Reno in Dusty (The Met, 2011) and Enid in Legally Blonde the Musical (Hills, 2014).
 Most recently Alisa performed in Violet (Davine Interventionz) for the Adelaide Fringe.
 Currently Alisa is rehearsing for Aida with the Hills Musical Company.
 Alisa has trained in jazz, tap, contemporary and hip hop dance and has vocal tuition with Kirsty Roberts.

-Amy Neumann returns to the stage after a several year hiatus to have her babies.
-She has worked across the US as a performer and director.
+Amy Neumann returns for her Broadway Sessions swan song before returning to her home in America in August.
+She recently closed a successful run as Olive in The Odd Couple – Female Version for Blackwood Players.
+Before moving to Australia, Amy worked across the US as a performer and director.
 She has appeared at the Kennedy Center, Ford's Theatre, Syracuse Stage, Round House Theatre, and the American Century Theatre, as well touring the US and Canada in both The Adventures of Tom Sawyer (Becky Thatcher) and Annie (July).
 Favorite roles include Alice Nutting/Edwin Drood in The Mystery of Edwin Drood, the Baker's Wife in Into the Woods, and Cecily in The Importance of Being Earnest.
-Her next role will be Olive Madison in the Blackwood Players' production of Neil Simon's The Odd Couple – Female Version.

 Amy spent 17 years as a company member of Now This, Washinton DC's only totally improvised musical comedy troupe.
 She currently teaches for ArtStream, Inc., where she specializes in teaching actors with disabilities.
 Ms. Neumann holds a BFA in acting from Syracuse University and a Masters of Social Work from the Catholic University of America.
 Her favorite role is being wife to Jonathan and mum to Micah, 7, and Becca, 5.